OECD fears euro woe to snap brittle world recovery

 "We also see flat growth in the euro area which hides important differences, with northern countries growing and southern countries in recession," he added.

-Although OECD economies were on the mend, the euro crisis could still spiral out of control with Greece struggling to remain solvent and Spanish banks needing to be recapitalised, Padoan said.
+Although OECD economies were on the mend, the euro crisis could still spiral out of control with Greece struggling to remain solvent and Spanish banks needing to be recapitalized, Padoan said.

-The European Central Bank's injection of one trillion euros of liquidity into the euro zone's banking system and an increase in European bailout funds and IMF reserves had helped keep the bloc's crisis from spiralling out of control.
+The European Central Bank's injection of one trillion euros ($1.3 trillion) of liquidity into the euro zone's banking system and an increase in European bailout funds and IMF reserves had helped keep the bloc's crisis from spiraling out of control.

 "If the situation gets worse, there are ways to enhance the firewall capacity which could include a stronger intervention or role of the ECB," Padoan said.